Internal Dispute Resolution Procedure

 Various complaints and issues can be considered under these policies, examples being;

 - The amount of pension you have received/are receiving;

 - Refusal to be allowed to transfer in or out of a scheme; and

 - Refusal of an award under a scheme to include an Injury on Duty award and/or an Ill Health Retirement.

-If you remain dissatisfied with the outcome of a Stage 2 response under either IDRP policy, you may also wish to contact The Pensions Ombudsman.
-The Pensions Ombudsman retains legal powers to settle pensions complaints and disputes.
+If you remain dissatisfied with the outcome of your complaint you may wish to contact the Pensions Ombudsman.
+The Pensions Ombudsman retains legal powers to settle complaints and disputes.

 The Pensions Ombudsman

 The Board recognises that bringing a complaint can be a stressful experience.
 The Board also has a duty to ensure the safety and well-being of its staff.
 The Board therefore has in place a policy which sets out its approach to complainants whose actions or behaviours the Board deems to be unacceptable.

 The Board will take action to protect staff from behaviour considered unacceptable and as such will not accept communication that is considered;